Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Lion Brand Feels Like Butta (Medium Weight #4)

-Let’s bring back knee high socks!
+Let’s bring back knee-high socks!
 I love long socks for cozy winter layering, plus they are just so fun.
-This adorable toe up design features a solid half double crochet toe and a lacey double crochet v-stitch for the rest.
-The pattern has what’s called an “afterthought heel.”
+This adorable toe-up design, which is a crochet socks free pattern, features a solid half double crochet toe and a lacey double crochet v-stitch for the rest.
+The knee-high pattern has what’s called an “afterthought heel.”
 You’ll be leaving a hole for the heel at first and then going back to work it separately.

 Designer: The Lavender Chair